 "24-5A-5.
-AUTHORIZED USES OF THE VACCINE PURCHASING FUND.--
+AUTHORIZED USES OF THE VACCINE PURCHASING FUND. --

-- A. The fund shall be used for the purchase, storage and distribution of vaccines, as recommended by the department pursuant to Section 24-5-1 NMSA 1978, for insured children who are not eligible for the vaccines for children program. - B. The department shall credit any balance remaining in the fund at the end of the fiscal year toward the department's purchase of vaccines the following year; provided that the department maintains a reserve of ten percent of the amount estimated to be expended in the following year. - C. The fund shall not be used: - (1) for the purchase, storage and distribution of vaccines for children who are eligible for the vaccines for children program; - (2) for administrative expenses associated with the statewide vaccine purchasing program; or - (3) to pass through a federally negotiated discount pursuant to 42 U.S.C.
-1396s."
+- The fund shall be used for the purchase, storage and distribution of vaccines, as recommended by the [advisory committee on immunization practices] department pursuant to Section 24-5-1 NMSA 1978, for insured children who are not eligible for the vaccines for children program. - В. The department shall credit any balance remaining in the fund at the end of the fiscal year toward the department's purchase of vaccines the following year; provided that the department maintains a reserve of ten percent of the amount estimated to be expended in the following year. - C. The fund shall not be used: